 Just how safe is Tunisia for travelers?
 Sarah Woods answers all our common questions about crime, etiquette and safety for families and LGBTQ+ visitors.

-Tunisia is a Muslim country, and it's important to respect the local tradition, customs, and religion.
+Tunisia is a Muslim country, and it's important to respect the local religion and culture.
 Here's everything you need to know before you go.